Werner Kampe: Demolition of the Old Town in Bydgoszcz

 Resettling Polish and Jewish inhabitants, Werner ultimately desired to establish a German district in the city center, near the town hall.
 Nevertheless, this idea was never fully implemented as many dignitaries preferred to keep living in villas, far from the old town.

 Part of this scheme included an overall reconstruction of the city center, to make it the new German Bromberg (Das neue deutsche Bromberg).
 Hence, in December 1939, he ordered the demolition of the Old Market Square western frontage where was standing the Former Jesuit Church with a view to erect on this spot a new town hall and a large parade square around.
-The mass was celebrated on the morning of Monday, January 8, 1940, and the demolition works started right after.
+The mass was celebrated on the morning of Monday 8 January 1940, and the demolition works started straight away.

 As testified after the war by Otto von Proeck, then head of the Orpo in Bydgoszcz and opposed to Kampe:

 This project was partially carried out in the first half of 1940: the church, three adjoining tenements on the right and one building on the left (the first seat of the city Museum) were razed down.
 However, the Nazis could not push further their plans.

 In the same move, houses on Mostowa street were torn down, along the Brda river bank in Bydgoszcz.

 Financial embezzlement

 At the beginning of 1940, Werner Kampe was interrogated by the Nazi prosecutor's office in a case of plunder and property appropriation of murdered Poles.
 The "Compensation Office for Germans" created immediately after his arriving in Bydgoszcz was requisitioning furniture and valuables from apartments of Poles and re-allocating them to Germans.
-However, the activity was arbitrarily led by Kampe alobne and not by the "Central Trustee Office-East" established by the Third Reich authorities, which raised claims by local Germans, followed by denunciations and investigations by the Orpo and the Gestapo.
+However, the activity was arbitrarily led by Kampe alone and not by the "Central Trustee Office-East" established by the Third Reich authorities, which raised claims by local Germans, followed by denunciations and investigations by the Orpo and the Gestapo.

 Several persons from Kampe entourage were arrested, but Kampe himself, under the political protection of Albert Forster, was left alone.

 Activity from 1941 to 1945

-The situation of Kampe in Bydgoszcz was already made difficult by his personal rivalries with local Nazi notables such as Günther Patschowsky (president of the Bydgoszcz Region in 1939-1940), Dr. Kemp (the German prosecutor) or von Proeck (head of the Orpo).
+The situation of Kampe in Bydgoszcz was already made difficult by his personal rivalries with local Nazi notables such as Günther Patschowsky (president of the Bydgoszcz Region in 1939–1940), Dr. Kemp (the German prosecutor) or von Proeck (head of the Orpo).
 The sentences of financial embezzlement pronounced among his network and the suspicions associated with his person were the last straw for him.

-On February 18, 1941, Werner was transferred from Bydgoszcz to Gdańsk where Albert Forster appointed him as kreisleiter of the region.
+On 18 February 1941 Werner was transferred from Bydgoszcz to Gdańsk where Albert Forster appointed him as kreisleiter of the region.

 After Forster dropped him out, he was later sent to the western front.
-There, on April 29, 1945, he was captured by the Americans near Wismar on the Baltic coast.
+There, on 29 April 1945, he was captured by the Americans near Wismar on the Baltic coast.